The E. M. Viquesney Doughboy Database

 The 135 names on the plaque include only those from Emmitsburg.
 Many others served during the war from nearby locales.
 The American Legion and its Auxiliary place floral tributes at the base of the monument on Memorial Day and Veterans Day.
 The Town of Emmitsburg maintains the ground and the Emmitsburg Historical Society is responsible for the American Flag at the monument.

-The Doughboy suffered major damage when an earlier base was completely destroyed by an automobile in 1970.
-The American Legion led a community project to restore and clean the Doughboy and build a new base.
+The Doughboy suffered major damage when the original granite base was completely destroyed by an automobile in 1970.
+The American Legion led a community project to restore and clean the Doughboy and build a new concrete base.
 The bayonet was finally replaced in about 1990.
 The sculpture is in relatively good condition.

 Picture